phlowdotdev/phlow/site/docs/phlow-structure/modules.md

 ## Good practice

-A good practice is to keep the modules in a separate file, such as `modules.yaml`, and reference them in the `main.yaml` using `!include modules.yaml`.
+A good practice is to keep the modules in a separate file, such as `modules.yaml`, and reference them in the `main.phlow` using `!include modules.yaml`.
 This helps maintain organized and easily maintainable code.

 #### Example of `modules.yaml`: